Hiding Planets Near and Far: The Parameter Space of Hidden Companions for Known Planetary Systems: An Inner Companion

 We use a simplified model of the Kepler mission pipeline's candidate confirmation requirement that the Multiple Event Statistic (MES) must be greater than $7.1$ \citep[]{2012PASP..124.1279C}.
 The MES is given approximately by

 where $R_\star$ ($R_{p}$) is the stellar (planet) radius, $\textit{CDPP}_{\textit{eff}}$ is the effective stellar noise in parts per million, and $N_t$ is the number of transits the planet makes over the observing period.
 While this boundary depends on the stellar radius, as a proof-of-concept, here we over plot the semi-major axis $a_{in}$ beyond which an earth-radius planet would be undetected, for a $1$~R$_\odot$\footnote{Note that the stellar radii of the observed systems in Figure \ref{fig:maxallowedsemi}, have a typical radius of $1$~R$_\odot$, up to about a factor of $2$. }.

-The dispersion around the trend reveals that among the set of main sequence stars around which planets have been found, the widest orbit an inner planet can have and remain GR dominated is determined by $a_1$ to within about an order of magnitude.
+The dispersion around the trend reveals that among the set of main sequence stars around which planets have been found, the widest orbit an inner planet can have and remain GR dominated is determined by $a_1$ to within about an order of magnitude.{ Importantly, \textit{in this case,} we need only information about one known planet in order to mark the locations in parameter space where a currently undetected planet may be hidden as is done in Figure \ref{fig:maxallowedsemi}.} Therefore, by needing very little information as depicted in Figure \ref{fig:maxallowedsemi}, the number of systems to which this criterion is applicable is maximized.

-For a particular system, the area above the detection boundary and below that system's associated point, marks the region of parameter space that is both hidden from current observation and is GR dominated.
-As we show in Figure \ref{fig:paulplot}, the GR dominated regime stabilizes such planets against Laplace-Lagrange eccentricity excitation.
-Meaning that this Hidden and GR Dominated region of parameter space is more stable than non-GR dominated regions and more likely to contain planets.
+For a particular system, the area above the detection boundary and below that system's associated point, marks the region of parameter space that is both hidden from current observation and is GR dominated. {As we show in Figure \ref{fig:paulplot}, the GR dominated regime stabilizes such planets against Laplace-Lagrange eccentricity excitation.
+This Hidden and GR Dominated region of parameter space is more stable than non-GR dominated regions and more likely to contain planets than unstable regions}. {Notably, higher values of the known planets mass $m_1$ increases the strength of Laplace-Lagrange interactions between it and the inner planet.
+Thus, the largest allowable $a_{\rm in}$ where the inner planet is GR dominated must shrink as $m_1$ increases.}

 Notably, higher values of the known planet's mas $m_1$ make the largest GR dominated $a_{in}$ in their systems smaller, thus shrinking the Hidden+GR Dominated portion of parameter space.
 Among systems where $m_1$ is less than a Jupiter mass, this region is quite a bit larger.